Something Beginning with C

-Something Beginning with C is an album by New Zealand band the Exponents, released in 1992.
-It reached number one and spent 19 weeks on the New Zealand Albums Chart and went three times platinum.
+Something Beginning with C is the fourth studio album by New Zealand rock band the Exponents.
+It is the first release following the band's name change from "The Dance Exponents".
+Released in 1992, it reached number one and spent 19 weeks on the New Zealand Albums Chart and went three times platinum.

-It was the first album to be credited as the Exponents, rather than their former name the Dance Exponents.
-It is the band's fourth studio album overall.

 In May 2013, Universal Music re-released the album digitally in New Zealand in remastered standard and deluxe editions.
 The deluxe edition has thirteen additional tracks of B-sides and the original UK demo of "Why Does Love Do This To Me".
 The album title was a play on the original plan of the band's to have the initials of their albums spell 'peace'.
 Something Beginning with C followed the albums Prayers Be Answered, Expectations and Amplifier.